tapjs/tsimp/README.md

 TypeScript, using the official TypeScript implementation from Microsoft.

+It is designed to support full typechecking support, with acceptable performance when used repeatedly (for example, in a test suite which spawns many TS processes).

 ## Why Is It

-There are quite a few TypeScript compilers available!
+There are quite a few TypeScript loaders and compilers available!
 Which one should you choose, and why did I need to create this one?

 - [swc](https://swc.rs) is a TypeScript compiler implementation in Rust